 Because we are using several high speed cameras from different vendors, we must use separate camera control software for each camera.
 The limitation on their exposure time also requires two different set of illumination laser pulse trains.
 A master trigger pulse, synchronized to the arrival of the proton bunch, is delivered to trigger the mercury loop system, the solenoid magnet system, and the optical diagnostic system together.
-The mercury jet reaches its steady state for 1 second when the solenoid magnet reaches the highest magnetic induction field of 15 T. However, there is a significantly long time lag of ~ 10 seconds for the solenoid system to power up to its full capacity.
+The mercury jet reaches its steady state for 1 second when the solenoid magnet reaches the highest magnetic induction field of 15 T. However, there is a significantly long time lag of $\sim 10$ seconds for the solenoid system to power up to its full capacity.
 Therefore, the master trigger signal is first sent to a digital delay generator (Stanford Research DG535) to provide a sufficient long delay to synchronize with all other electronic components.
 These relative and absolute delays are measured by an oscilloscope.
 By adjusting each independent delay channel, complete synchronization of all cameras with the pulsing of the laser light sources can be achieved and verified by comparing the bright/dark image intensities of each frame of each CCD.

-Fig. 3.5 shows the two sets of pulse sequences used to simultaneously trigger all cameras.
-The 25W infrared laser consisted of a 17 pulse sequence with a pulse width of 150ns.
+pulse width of 150ns.
 This determines the exposure time of the SMD camera on the Viewport 2.
 The laser pulse period is set to match the frame rate of the images.
 The SMD camera collects 16 frames of image.
 Fig. 3.6 shows the traced signals on an oscilloscope when the beam and the beam triggering are delivered.
-After the master trigger from the synchrotron is delivered at time t=0, the proton beam comes in $\sim 3~\mu s$.
+After the master trigger from the synchrotron is delivered at time t=0, the proton beam comes in $\sim 3~\mu s$ .
 The photodiode response from scintillating fiber has a 20 ns rise time and the level indicates the beam intensity and beam position.
 The scintillating fiber signal gives the beam arrival time.
 Therefore, it is possible to set the trigger timing for the cameras and laser driver inputs, which is $\sim 2~\mu s$ after the master trigger from the proton synchrotron.

 Three 1 Watt lasers pulsed to a 0.5 second duration are used to independently illuminate Viewport 1, Viewport 3, and Viewport 4, respectively.
 Typically the FastVision and Olympus cameras continuously collect 220 frames of images.
 The exposure times on the cameras are set at $10 \sim 50~\mu s$ respectively to give a sharp image quality.
 Although the sharpness of images increases with reduced exposure time, much more light is required for illumination.
 Therefore, a trade off between exposure time and laser intensity is made.
 On the contrary, the exposure time for SMD camera is determined by the laser pulse width.
 As the pulse width of the laser decreases, the laser intensity also decreases.
-In order to utilize the maximum allowable intensity of the 25W laser, the maximum pulse width of 0.15 μs is used.
-This pulse width should not seriously jeopardize the image quality even running at its highest frame rate of 1 μ s/frame.
+In order to utilize the maximum allowable intensity of the 25W laser, the maximum pulse width of 0.15 $\mu s$ is used.
+This pulse width should not seriously jeopardize the image quality even running at its highest frame rate of 1 $\mu$ s/frame.
 A schematic diagram linking all cameras, triggering electronics, and controlling computers is shown in Fig. 3.7.
 2 desktops reside in the control room to master the optical diagnostics system.
 All other electronics and desktops are placed in the TT2 tunnel adjacent to the interaction beam tunnel TT2A.